Jie-jiao05/2024_US_Election/README.md

 ## Overview

-This repo provides students with a foundation for their own projects associated with *Telling Stories with Data*.
-You do not need every aspect for every paper and you should delete aspects that you do not need.
+This repository includes the files and code used to develop a linear model predicting the outcome of the upcoming US presidential election using aggregated polling data.
+The project involves data cleaning, analysis, and modeling from sources like FiveThirtyEight and Survey design.
+The analysis examines the impact of factors such as pollster ratings, sample size, and poll scores on the predicted vote percentage for Donald Trump.

 ## File Structure

 The repo is structured as:

--   `data/raw_data` contains the raw data as obtained from X.
+-   `data/raw_data` contains the raw data as obtained from FiveThirtyEight.
 -   `data/analysis_data` contains the cleaned dataset that was constructed.
 -   `model` contains fitted models.
 -   `other` contains relevant literature, details about LLM chat interactions, and sketches.